nspcc-dev/fs-neo-org/content/network.en.md

 {{</section>}}

 {{<section text="Protocol Gates" type="simple">}}
   <p>To interact with existing systems using standard protocols, NeoFS has protocol gates.
 Gates are mainly maintained by users and not a part of NeoFS network.
-From the start, HTTP protocol gate is provided, that allows accessing data from NeoFS using regular browser.
-Further, AWS S3 and OpenStack Object Storage gates will be provided to allow users to make more sophisticated integrations.
+From the start, <a href="https://github.com/nspcc-dev/neofs-rest-gw/">REST protocol gateway</a> is provided, that allows accessing data from NeoFS using regular browser. <a href="https://github.com/nspcc-dev/neofs-s3-gw/">AWS S3 gateway</a> is also provided to allow users to make more sophisticated integrations.
 Technically one may easily develop own gate by using NeoFS protocol libraries.</p>
 {{</section_markdown>}}